Doxy4/qb-vehiclecatalogue/README.md

 ## Setup
 if you arent using qb-vehicleshop at the same time you will have to run the sql file to the database.

+## To change ped location change the Config.PedLocation to where you want the ped